PetroShevchenko/libcoapcpp/README.md

 You can configure your build with script variables:
 * TARGET - select the target platform to be used

-Currently, two following platforms are supported:
+Currently, the following platforms are supported:
 * POSIX
 * NUCLEO-F429ZI
+* STM32MP157A-DK1

 The following options are available only if TARGET=POSIX:
 * BUILD_TYPE - select build in host system (NATIVE) or docker container(DOCKER)